linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Forward Volatility Agreement (FVA).md

 While the FVA product may have zero mathematical Theta, they might suffer from the fact that  volatility and variance term-structure is usually expensive and upward sloping.
 The average  implied volatility of the FVA product is likely to be higher than vanilla product, which will cause  the long forward starting position to suffer carry as the volatility is re-marked lower during the  forward starting period (if a 3-month forward starting option is compared to a 3-month vanilla  option, then during the forward starting period the forward starting implied volatility should, on  average, decline.
 # GENERIC OPTION VALUATION (OVGE)

-If we look at the current implied forward volatility that commences 3 month from now and expires  3 months later.
+If we look $\$a_t$$ the current implied forward volatility that commences 3 month from now and expires  3 months later.
 We can see from the table below that the 3x6 for EURUSD quote is:   $11.541\%$  .
-Even-though the market quote for future date is unknown, however, the current volatility surface  can be used to extract future or instantaneous vol at ili ties.
+Even-though the market quote for future date is unknown, however, the current volatility surface  can be used to extract future or instantaneous vol $$a_t$$ ili ties.

  !500